xerolinux/XeroHub/content/updates/xerolinux-changes/index.md

 **XeroLinux** is currently in the process of shedding some extra weight, but don’t worry, the project as a whole isn’t going anywhere.
 In fact, things will be changing for the better, I assure you.
 While we will be losing a few scripts, they will be replaced with new and improved ones that enhance the overall experience.

 Additionally, we will be discontinuing the **Gnome ISO** and dropping support for other distros to streamline our efforts.
 I am doing this so I can focus more on the most important aspect—stability—without spreading myself too thin.
-This project is not about quantity but quality, and this refocusing will ensure it continues to thrive as the distro I have always wanted.
+This project is not about quantity but quality, hence why there will be no more spins, not now not ever, so please do not request any.
+This refocusing will ensure it continues to thrive as the distro I have always wanted.

 That’s why, from this point forward, there will only be one version: the KDE version.
 It’s simply because KDE is the desktop environment I love, flaws and all.
 It’s a bit like a marriage, committed for the long haul, “til death do us part.”
 Alongside this change, the Discord server will undergo some minor adjustments as well.